 IMPACT: Emerging Leaders Fellowship

-Applications for the second edition of the “IMPACT: Emerging Leaders Fellowship” by B’nai B’rith International and the World Union of Jewish Students are now closed!
+Applications for the fourth edition of the “IMPACT: Emerging Leaders Fellowship” by B’nai B’rith International and the World Union of Jewish Students are now OPEN.

-In this 6-month virtual fellowship program, participants #MakeAnImpact and gain advocacy, diplomacy and civic engagement skills; expand your knowledge and have your voice heard by high-level policymakers, industry experts and civil society organizations.
+Join the virtual fellowship, for weekly opportunities to #MakeAnImpact and gain advocacy, diplomacy and civic engagement skills; expand your knowledge and have your voice heard by high-level policymakers, industry experts and civil society organizations.

 - Are you a Jewish Student or Young Professional interested in politics, diplomacy, human rights issues or Jewish advocacy?